Build a Rocket Boys!

 Build a Rocket Boys! is the fifth studio album by English rock band Elbow, released on 4 March 2011 in the UK.
 Coinciding with the UK release, the album was available digitally in the United States on 8 March and released in the physical format on 12 April.
-It is the follow-up to the highly successful The Seldom Seen Kid, and like its predecessor, was self-produced by the band in Blueprint Studios, Manchester.
+It is the follow-up to the highly successful The Seldom Seen Kid; like its predecessor, the album was self-produced by the band in Blueprint Studios, Manchester.
 The album was nominated for the 2011 Mercury Prize.
 It was supported by the Build a Rocket Boys!
 Tour.

 The first single, "Neat Little Rows", was released on 27 February 2011.
 The song received its first radio airplay on 13 January 2011.
 The video for the single was produced by The Soup Collective and filmed at Blueprint Studios where the album was recorded.
 It premiered on 31 January 2011.

 Background

 The album's title, track listing and cover art were "accidentally" revealed by frontman Guy Garvey on 22 December 2010.
 It is said to be influenced by Garvey's childhood, as he moved back to the area he grew up in before the album was recorded, and is aimed to appease both their traditional fanbase and those who took a shine to the arena anthems of The Seldom Seen Kid.